 - All students should wear their clean, white lab coat over their uniform or clothing during pre-planning. - Shoes should be clean and in good condition.
-Appropriate shoes include leather or nursing crocs that include heel cup and band without holes.
+Appropriate shoes include non-skid leather, or nursing crocs that include heel cup and band without holes.
 Sandals or open-toed shoes, and high-heeled, mesh, or canvas shoes are prohibited in clinical areas.
 Shoes should be worn with socks or hose. - Fingernails should be clean and no longer than a quarter inch past the end of the finger.
 Nail polish, if worn, must be free of chips and cracks.
-Artificial nails are not permitted. - A WVU SON-approved scrub uniform (navy pants and navy top) that is clean, neat, without stains or wrinkles, and smoke free is required for all clinical nursing experiences, simulations, and skills labs.
-Some clinical experiences may require different clinical attire, and instructors will outline requirements. - Uniform skirt length must touch the knee, and the fit must be modest and allow for comfortable ease of movement. - Lab coats or solid white/navy/black long sleeve undershirts may be worn with the uniform.
-Only WVU SON-approved navy pullovers/jackets/vests can be worn over the uniform. - o In the interest of infection control, it is recommended that students refrain from wearing clinical attire in public places for non-clinical activities. - Hospital-provided scrubs: - o These are to be worn in specific patient care areas only (e.g., OR, PAR, BMTU). - They are the property of the hospital and are not to be defaced, altered, or removed from the hospital. - If a scrub suit must be worn outside these areas (e.g., to the cafeteria), it must be clean and then covered with a clean lab coat.
+Gel polish, dip powder, and acrylic nails are not permitted. - A WVU SON-approved scrub uniform (navy pants and navy top) that is clean, neat, without stains or wrinkles, and smoke free is required for all clinical nursing experiences, simulations, and skills labs.
+Some clinical experiences may require different clinical attire, and instructors will outline requirements.

+- Uniform skirt length must touch the knee, and the fit must be modest and allow for comfortable ease of movement. - Lab coats or solid white/navy/black long sleeve undershirts may be worn with the uniform.
+Only WVU SON-approved navy pullovers/jackets/vests can be worn over the uniform.
+The BSN Program Director organized a sale of WVU SON-approved apparel each semester.
+Other sweatshirts, pullovers, or jackets are prohibited. - o In the interest of infection control, it is recommended that students refrain from wearing clinical attire in public places for non-clinical activities. - Hospital-provided scrubs: - These are to be worn in specific patient care areas only (e.g., OR, PAR, BMTU). - They are the property of the hospital and are not to be defaced, altered, or removed from the hospital. - If a scrub suit must be worn outside these areas (e.g., to the cafeteria), it must be clean and then covered with a clean lab coat.
 Shoe covers, masks, and hair covers must be removed before leaving the clinical area. - Stained or soiled scrub suits must be changed as soon as possible.